-$P\&Z \cdot CC \mid 1-2 \text{ years}$
+P&Z • CC | 1-2 years

-calls for an update to the Subdivision and & Land Development Regulations and the Zoning & Land Development Ordinance.
-Such an amendment should contemplate the addition of some specific commercial uses as permitted by-right in all zoning districts if the use benefits the surrounding area and would not negatively impact any surrounding area in the County.
+what that development will look like.
+This Plan also calls for an update to the Subdivision & Land Development Regulations and the Zoning & Land Development Ordinance.
+Such an amendment should contemplate the addition of some land uses as principal permitted uses or conditional uses in additional zoning districts if the use benefits the surrounding area and would not negatively impact any surrounding area in the County.
 During the public input process, residents reported a concern about the access to medical services and other essential institutional services in Jefferson County.
-Permitting by-right development of institutional uses to all zoning districts across the County could help medical facilities develop where access to care is needed.
+Increasing the number of zoning districts that allow medical facilities to develop as principal permitted uses in the County could help medical facilities expand where access to health care is needed.